hkseth/about.me/README.md

 **American Express**:
 - I spent 14 years at American Express running architecture for several businesses/units including Global Commercial Payments, Marketing, Customer 360, Customer Acquisitions, Global Credit & Fraud Risk Management, Salesforce, AskAmex, Big Data & AI/ML Platform capabilities etc.
-- I also supported the technology due diligence for many M&A/Strategic Investments, working with startups like Stripe, iZettle, etc. and acquisitions of adjacent capabilities (Loyalty Partner - collation loyalty, P2P/Mobile Payments - fraud risk management - Accertify, Resy & Cake Technologies - premium dining, LoungeBuddy - airport lounges).
+- AmEx was an early adopter of Big Data (Hadoop technologies) and I have been engaged in productionalizing Data/ML capabilities at scale since 2009 or so when we implemented our first set of ML models (Random Forrests, gradient boosting, etc...) all the way to scaling many large scale champion/challenge models at scale supporting marketing, credit/fraud risk and servicing capabilities.
-- I was the technical lead of the spinoff of American Express Business Travel.
+- Led the technology due diligence for many M&A/Strategic Investments, working with startups like Stripe, iZettle, etc. and acquisitions of adjacent capabilities (Loyalty Partner - collation loyalty, P2P/Mobile Payments - fraud risk management - Accertify, Resy & Cake Technologies - premium dining, LoungeBuddy - airport lounges).
+Led the technolog spinoff of American Express Business Travel.
 I worked with several adjacent mobile payments players in China, India and Europe.
-AmEx was an early adopter of Big Data (Hadoop technologies) and I have been engaged in productionalizing Data/ML capabilities at scale since 2009 or so when we implemented our first set of ML models (Random Forrests, gradient boosting, etc...)

 **Technology Focus Areas**
 - **Data/AI/ML/GenAI/Agent Frameworks**: I’m deeply passionate about modern data platforms, data architecture and engineering, and the transformative power of AI/ML, GenAI, and agent-based systems.
 I’ve applied this expertise in highly complex and regulated industries such as financial services and medicine.